St Marys, Tasmania: Tourism

 Christ Church is an unusual little church standing in the middle of fields a few kilometres to the west of St Marys.
 The church was built in 1847 and was connected with the large property, 'Cullenswood', which was established in the late 1820s by Robert Vincent Legge who arrived in Van Diemen's Land in 1827.
-The main residence, 'Cullenswood', was built in 1845 and is located on Cornwall Road off the Esk Main Road.
+The main residence, 'Cullenswood', was built in 1845 and is located on Cornwall Road off the Esk Highway.
 It is a two-storey rubblestone Georgian building with a columned verandah and iron-hipped roof.
 It is not open for inspection.

 There is a camel farm in St. Marys that offers interactions with camels, a museum and other activities.

 In December 2006, bushfires ravaged the nearby area.